Full-time Faculty

 PhD, Southern Methodist University

 Dr. do Vale is Assistant Professor of Systematic Theology.
-He has a perennial interest in utilizing the tools of theology to investigate those categories of identity that make being human so remarkably complex, like gender, race, disability, politics and the like.
+He has an enduring interest in utilizing the tools of theology to investigate those categories of identity that make being human so remarkably complex, like gender, race, disability, politics and the like.
 His research is driven by the conviction that the recognizable tools of theology, accountable as they are to the gospel, are suitable to address these complexities of being human in a distinctly Christian way.
-His dissertation focused on giving a theological account of gender, which is where the majority of his research has resided so far.
-He has published articles in the International Journal of Systematic Theology (where he won the Colin Gunton Prize), Philosophia ChristiThe Irish Theological Quarterly and TheoLogica, among others.
+His first book, released from Baker Academic in November 2023, is entitled Gender as Love: A Theological Account of Human Identity, Embodied Desire, and Our Social Worlds, and it provides a theological answer to the question "What is gender?"
+He has published articles in the International Journal of Systematic Theology (where he won the Colin Gunton Prize), Philosophia ChristiThe Irish Theological Quarterly, TheoLogica, and The Journal of Reformed Theology among others.
 He has presented his research nationally and internationally, including Rome and Helsinki.
 Dr. do Vale was born in Belo Horizonte, Minas Gerais, Brazil.

 David M. Gustafson, 2012